 Large and complex companies that offer multiple services and products need a way to visualize how their departments and employees also interact with customers.
 Whereas customer journey mapping focuses on the user, a service blue print map is all about the company behind the product or service and their processes.

-Keeping these four areas in mind, service blueprinting specifically addresses the following concerns:
+Additionally, service blueprinting specifically addresses the following concerns:

 - What actions will the user take?